-Mr. Harrison participates in the Long-Term Performance Equity Plan, an incentive plan approved by the Company's stockholders in 2018 to succeed a 10-year performance unit award to Mr. Harrison that expired at the end of 2018.
-The Long-Term Performance Equity Plan permits the Committee to design and award incentive compensation to Mr. Harrison based on the Company's achievement of performance goals that are reflective of the Company's long-range plan.
+Mr. Harrison participates in the Long-Term Performance Equity Plan.
+The Long-Term Performance Equity Plan permits the Committee to design and award incentive compensation to Mr. Harrison based on the Company's achievement of performance goals that are reflective of the Company's long-term strategic and financial goals.
 Awards granted to Mr. Harrison under the Long-Term Performance Equity Plan are earned based on the Company's attainment of performance measures specified by the Committee during a performance period.
-Mr. Harrison may elect to have awards earned under the Long-Term Performance Equity Plan settled in cash and/or shares of Class B Common Stock.
+Mr. Harrison may elect to have awards earned under the Long-Term Performance Equity Plan settled in cash, shares of Class B Common Stock or a combination of cash and shares of Class B Common Stock.